 The MERR Plan is intended to evolve with the Program.
 The initial draft MERR Plan was released for public comments on March 15, 2010.
 The policy direction obtained from the 2009 Program will remain in the revised version of the MERR Plan in addition to the direction provided by the Fish and Wildlife committee.
-Some of the initial public comments have been addressed in this July 2010 draft; other changes will be made over time.
-The Revision Approach and Status document that accompanies this July 2010 version of the draft MERR Plan describes in detail the process and time line by which comments and improvements will be incorporated.
+Some of the initial public comments were addressed in the July 2010 draft, others are addressed in this November 2010 draft, and the remaining needed changes will be made over time.
+The Revision Approach and Status document that accompanies this November 2010 version of the draft MERR Plan describes in detail the process and time line by which comments and improvements will be incorporated.
 To ensure the MERR Plan reflects changes in the Program and its subbasin plans, there are numerous feedback connections within and between the MERR Plan, Columbia River Basin Research Plan (Research Plan), the Program and its subbasin plans, projects, and actions (Figure 1).
-These feedback loops allow the Council to adaptively manage both the program and the MERR Plan as information gathered and evaluated from implemented actions facilitates identifying aspects that could be improved or that would benefit from more RME efforts.
+These feedback loops allow the Council to adaptively manage both the program and the MERR Plan as information gathered and evaluated from implemented actions facilitates identifying aspects that could be improved or that would benefit from RME efforts.